-The program implementation, and purchase of one LPR vehicle with related technology would occur in FY 2019-20.
+The program implementation, and purchase of one LPR vehicle with related technology will occur in FY 2020.
 The estimated capital expense of \$95,000, includes start-up costs (\$20,000), and one LPR equipped vehicle (\$75,000).
-These funds would be appropriated from the General Fund.
+These funds would be transferred from the General Fund and appropriated to the Capital Projects Fund and Fleet Capital Management Fund.

-Some program costs will be ongoing and incremental, such as maintenance of the vehicle, gasoline and annual cost for software upgrades.
-However, it is estimated that after the first year of implementation, these costs will be paid for using revenue generated by the parking enforcement program.
-Staff anticipates that by the end of year two, the program net revenue is estimated at approximately \$71,000 (see Five-Year Parking Program Budget Table below).
+Some program costs will be ongoing and incremental, such as maintenance of the vehicle, fuel, and annual cost for software upgrades.
+It is estimated that after the first year of implementation, these costs will be paid for using revenue generated by the parking enforcement program.
+Staff anticipates that by the end of year two (following the initial capital outlay), the projected program net revenue will be approximately \$81,000 per year.
+If the program expands to a second year to include a Parking Enforcement Officer (1.0 FTE), the annual program net revenue is forecasted to be \$141,000, excluding additional capital expenses (see Attachment IV).
+The budgetary estimates in Attachment IV assume the expansion of the program in FY 2021.
+This was for forecasting purposes only.
+Any proposed increase in personnel or capital outlays would be included with the annual budget process and subject to Council approval.